-Resident will sign a lease or lease addendum that requires the Resident of any UFAS-Accessible Unit in an AHA-Owned Community who does not need the accessibility features of that unit to relocate, at no expense to the Resident, to a vacant, non-accessible unit within thirty (30) days of notice by the AHA-Owned Community when there is an eligible, qualified current Applicant or Resident with disabilities who requires the accessibility features of the unit.
+D. Fourth, if there is no eligible, qualified Resident or Applicant with disabilities in the MIXED or HomeFlex Community or referred by Atlanta Housing pursuant to a review of the AH-Owned and MIXED or HomeFlex UFAS-Accessible Unit Database, who submits an application for the unit within a reasonable time period following receipt of a notice, then the unit may be offered to the next Applicant or Resident, according to date and time of transfer request or application, in the MIXED or HomeFlex Community who does not need the accessibility features of the unit.
+The occupying Resident will sign a lease or lease addendum that requires the Resident of any UFAS-Accessible Unit in a MIXED or HomeFlex Community who does not need the accessibility features of that unit to relocate, at no expense to the Resident, to a vacant, non-accessible unit within thirty (30) days of notice by the MIXED or HomeFlex Community when there is an eligible, qualified current Applicant or Resident with disabilities who requires the accessibility features of the unit.